uniVocity/univocity-examples/src/test/resources/README_template.md

 > Preparing to execute query select ID,ACRONYM from locale where deleted = 'N'

 As you can see in the logs, the insert operation is being executed in a batch, and all generated keys are being retrieved using a custom tracker.
-Additionally, the select statement used to fetch data from "locale" came from the implementation in `LogicalExclusionSelect`.
+Additionally, the select statement used to fetch data from "locale" came from the implementation in @@LINK(LogicalExclusionSelect).

 The output of this mapping will display all rows in the "locale" table (including the ones where deleted = 'Y'), and the values in the map wrapped by the `generatedLocaleIds` dataset.
 Note no locales with the deleted flag set to 'Y' are part of the map.